zephyrproject-rtos/zephyr/doc/reference/usermode/syscalls.rst

 large to allocate on the stack.
 In this scenario, it may be necessary to draw memory from the caller's resource pool via :c:func:`z_thread_malloc()`.
 This should always be a method of last resort.
-Functional safety programming guidelines heavily discourge the use of heaps, the fact that a resource pool is used must be clearly documented, and any issue with allocations must be propaged to the caller with a ``-ENOMEM`` return value, never a ``Z_OOPS()``.
+Functional safety programming guidelines heavily discourage the use of heaps, the fact that a resource pool is used must be clearly documented, and any issue with allocations must be propaged to the caller with a ``-ENOMEM`` return value, never a ``Z_OOPS()``.